stleary/stars-at-night/readme.txt

 1. Sample tables generated for a specified location and time

 == Changelog ==

+= 1.3 =

+* Add Lunar images to Sun/Moon table.
+1 image per 3 rows.
+* Fixed Sun/Moon day increment.
+* Adapt to sparse or empty satellite cache.
+* Handle empty cache - maybe there are no visible satellites during that period.

 = 1.2 =
 * Iridium flare visible passes table.
 Yay!